Taking Time for a Mental Health Check-In

 October 22, 2022

-Begin by taking the time at least once per day to evaluate how you are feeling.
-Ask yourself, “how am I feeling today”?
-Rate any critical emotion on a scale of 1 (being the least) to 10 (being the most), emotions to take into consideration would be anger, sadness, stress, and happiness.
-Make sure to be honest and avoidant of judgement when checking in with your emotions.
-If you are not honest, then the check in won’t be as effective.
+Begin by taking at least one moment each day to evaluate how you are feeling.
+Ask yourself, “How am I feeling today?”
+Rate any critical emotions—such as anger, sadness, stress, or happiness—on a scale of 1 (least) to 10 (most).
+Be honest and avoid judgment.
+If you are not honest, your check-in won’t be as effective.

-Overall, checking in on your mental health is important daily to ensure a positive overall wellbeing.
-If you are going into a day that you know is filled with increased stressors, you may find it helpful to do more than one check-in with yourself.
+Checking in on your mental health daily is a simple yet powerful way to maintain overall well-being.
+If you know you’re going into a day filled with stressors, you may find it helpful to do more than one check-in.
+By making emotional, self-care, and physical check-ins part of your routine, you create space to better understand yourself, reduce stress, and nurture your mental health.

 Needing some additional support surrounding your mental health?
 Click here.